Know-HowGoogle SlidesGoogle Docs

-How to Turn a Video into a GIF in Google Slides™
+How to Turn a Video into a GIF in Google Docs™ or Google Slides™

-If you want motion on a slide but do not want viewers to click a video player, a GIF is often the better format.
+If you want lightweight motion inside a document or presentation without relying on a full video player, a GIF is often the better format.

-One simple use case is a sales or product deck.
-Instead of embedding a full video and hoping the viewer presses play, you can turn a short product demo, UI interaction, or walkthrough snippet into an animated GIF that starts moving as soon as the slide appears.
+One simple use case is a sales deck or internal guide.
+Instead of embedding a full video and hoping the viewer presses play, you can turn a short product demo, UI interaction, or walkthrough snippet into an animated GIF that starts moving right where you place it.

-How to Turn a Video into a GIF in Google Slides™
+How to Turn a Video into a GIF in Google Docs™ or Google Slides™

 In Google Slides™, go to the slide where you want the GIF to appear.